li-yanhao/neif/README.md

-# A SIGNAL-DEPENDENT VIDEO NOISE ESTIMATOR VIA INTER-FRAME SIGNAL SUPPRESSION
+# A Signal-Dependent Video Noise Estimator via Inter-frame Signal Suppression

 This code is written in python with some cython code for acceleration.
 The program is tested in python3.8, and should also work for other versions of python3.